Witherthrottle/Uno/README.md

 3. **Error Handling**:
    User inputs are validated using the `Invalidinput` exception class, ensuring robust input handling.

----

-## Future Improvements

-1. Add multiplayer functionality (e.g., over LAN or internet).
-2. Enhance AI for single-player mode.
-3. Improve graphics with a GUI library (e.g., SDL, SFML).
-4. Add more detailed card animations.

----

 ## Contribution
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Acknowledgements
 - The ASCII art for cards was manually created to provide a visual experience in the console.